knoxa/knoxa.github.io/text/names/index.md

 		Lieut.-General Sir A. J. Murray

-Because all the tokens relating to a name attribute are objects of the concepts below, any name attribute associated with these lower concepts is consistent with the top concept name attribute in that it is formed from a subset of its tokens.
+Because all the tokens relating to a name attribute are objects of the concepts below, any name attribute associated with lower concepts is consistent with the top concept name attribute in that it is formed from a subset of its tokens.
 I can make the further assumption that all the attributes below a top concept are names of the person I've identified with the top concept.
+I'll call this the "names below are the same person" assumption.
 I get the same three objects with more attributes:

 	Person 1
 		General Sir J. Wolfe Murray